Welcome to Coolville

 The Shoot & The Crew

-With a shorter format, shooting in a city for the Coolville Series will not require a long shoot.
-Our researcher will find the best stories for us to cover, in advance.
+For longer shoots with more content for larger collaborations, our researcher will find the best stories for us to cover, in advance.
 We will arrive with Mikael and a crew consisting of a cameraman and a sound man and we’ll employ a local “fixer“ to help us navigate the city and get to places on time.

 We will plan for two days of shooting.
 This will require a minimum of four nights in a hotel for destinations in Europe and more if we have to travel further.
 The process, once we agree with a client, is as follows: